jayantghadge/fullstack-helsinki-2023/README.md

-# fullstack-helsinki-2023
+# Full-Stack-Open-2023 Submissions

-My submissions for the Fullstack Open 2023 course at the University of Helsinki.
+Welcome to my repository showcasing submissions for the Fullstack Open 2023 course by the University of Helsinki.

+## Overview

+This repository contains my journey through the Fullstack Open 2023 course.
+The curriculum covers a wide spectrum of technologies, including JavaScript, React, Redux, Node.js, MongoDB, GraphQL, CSS, and TypeScript.
+The main focus is on creating React applications and implementing REST APIs.

+## Course Progress

+I've successfully completed the following parts of the course:

+- **Part 0:** Fundamentals of Web Applications
+- **Part 1:** Basics of React